pavoltravnik/maxims-of-law/maxims-of-law.md

 Ubi quid generaliter conceditur, in est haec exceptio, si non aliquid sit contra jus fasque.
 Where a thing is concealed generally, this exception arises, that there shall be nothing contrary to law and right.
 10 Co.
 78.

-ubi quis delinquit ibi punietur.
+Ubi quis delinquit ibi punietur.
 Let a man be punished when he commits the offence.
 6 Co.
 47.

 Ubicunque est injuria, ibi damnum sequitur.
-Whereever there is a wrong, there damages follow.
+Wherever there is a wrong, there damages follow.
 10 Co.
 116.

 Ultima voluntas testatoris est perimplenda secundum veram intentionem suam.
 The last will of a testator is to be fulfilled according to his true intention.
 Co.
 Litt.
 322.